-The WMATA operates and maintains the public transportation system in the Washington DC metropolitan area which includes parts of Maryland and Virginia.
+The Authority operates and maintains the public transportation system in the Washington DC metropolitan area which includes parts of Maryland and Virginia.
 The public transportation system consists of Metrorail, Metrobus, and MetroAccess.
-The Metrorail system is fully electrified and is the second busiest rail transit system in the U.S according to the 2020 Public Transportation Fact Book.
-The rail system consists of 91 stations and 118 miles of rail.
-WMATA's Metrobus system is the sixth busiest bus system in the U.S. and maintains 168 bus lines and at least 1200 buses.
-MetroAccess is a paratransit system that provides door-to-door service to individuals with disabilities that prevent them from accessing standard bus and rail systems.
+The Metrorail system is fully electrified and is the third busiest rail transit system in the US.1 The rail system consists of 97 stations and 128 miles of rail.
+The Metrobus system is the sixth busiest bus system in the US with 168 bus lines and over 1,500 buses.2 MetroAccess is a paratransit system that provides door-to-door service to individuals with disabilities.